Muslim Gurjars: Azad Kashmir

-In Azad Kashmir, they are single largest ethnic community of the region, by some estimates even being considered the single largest group with 800,000 individuals and they found in almost every districts of Azad Kashmir.
-They mainly belong to agricultural class of the AJK.
+In Azad Kashmir, they are single largest ethnic community of the region, with a population of 800,000, and they found in almost across all districts of AJK.

 Their population is mainly found in Poonch, Sandutti, Kotli, Mirpur, Muzaffarabad, and Bhimber districts.
 In Azad Kashmir they use titles like Sardar, Malik, Mian, Khan, Rana and Choudhary.

 Muslim Gujjars have influence in local politics of the state, In 2021 in the state assembly election of Azad Jammu and Kashmir many Gujjar politicians were elected.

+Historical population

+Population of Muslim Gujjars recorded in different census reports of the British India for present-day Pakistan administrated Azad Jammu and Kashmir.
+Now their population in Azad Kashmir is approximately 8,00,000.